keylime/keylime/ROADMAP.md

 ## Enhancements process

-Keylime is in the process of implementing an kubernetes style enhancement system that will be used to manage the projects on going Roadmap.
+Keylime is in the process of implementing a kubernetes style enhancement system that will be used to manage the projects on going Roadmap.
 For details of the enhancement process, please visit the enhancements [repository](https://github.com/keylime/enhancements)